 tán no rāsva sumaho bhū́ri mánma

-Open, o Agni, to the singer, poetic inspiration, the open way with the quivering, you, great by nature, you, praised; that which together with the gods, you shining one, will have appropriated, grant this to us, o powerful one: the ample poetic invocation.
+Open, O Agni, to the singer, poetic inspiration, the open way with the quivering, you, great by nature, you, praised; that which together with the gods, you shining one, will have appropriated, grant this to us, O powerful one: the ample poetic invocation.

 vāvánaḥ: subj. perf.
 2nd sing. double stem